Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 ***

-# ✔ - Full Stack Search Engine - ✔
+# ✔ - Modelcar Search Application  - ✔

-_**In this webproject as part of the SAE Bachelor program 6GST0XD10x I'm building a full stack modelcar search engine application with react (next.js) using postgres full-text search and semantic quaring with Upstash Vector with a product catalogue of several cars and various brands!
+_**In this webproject as part of the SAE Bachelor program 6GST0XD10x I'm building a frontend AND backend based modelcar search application with a react framework called next.js using postgres full-text search and semantic quaring with a vector database and last but not least a real product catalogue with several cars to feed it with data.
 You can also find access to the project on my developer page: www.svendolin-productions.ch**_

 | TYPE | LINK |
 |:--------------| :--------------|